ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 5 .md

 4. [UI Components - Building HTML/CSS Controls](https://www.codeproject.com/Articles/5280090/Building-a-Database-Application-in-Blazor-Part-4-U)
 5. View Components - CRUD List Operations in the UI

-Further articles will look at
+Further articles:
 * A walk through detailing how to add more records to the application - in this case weather stations and weather station data.

-This article looks in detail at building reusable List presentation layer components - and deploying them in both Server and WASM projects.
+This article looks in detail at building reusable List Presentation Layer components and deploying them in both Server and WASM projects.

 ## Sample Project and Code